stacysandy/stacysandy.github.io/README.md

+# Sorry, there isn't much here!
-# I am still in transition here at GitHUb and there will be more to come.
+I am still in transition here at GitHUb and there will be more to come.
 So stop back later.
 Thank you!

 <!---